 \subsection{The CVaR risk measure}

-Various risk measures have been considered in the bandit problem literature, for instance the variance in \cite{sani2012risk}, or the Value-at-Risk (VaR) and Average Value-at-Risk (AVaR) in \cite{yu2013sample}.
-The Conditional-Value at-Risk (CVaR), which is a synonym of the AVaR, is used in the current work.
-Hence, we assume that the agent focuses on minimizing the risk of a catastrophic loss.
-For a given random variable $Y$ along with its CDF $F_Y$, the quantile of confidence level $\alpha$ of the distribution of $Y$ is defined as
+In this section we define the CVaR and introduce its commonly used estimator.
+For a given random variable $Y$, we denote the CVaR at a confidence level $\alpha$ as $\cvar(Y)$ along with its CDF $F_Y$, the quantile of confidence level $\alpha$ of the distribution of $Y$ is defined as

-This allows to define in turn the CVaR as in \cite{rockafellar2002conditional} as the mean of the $\alpha$-tail distribution $F^{(\alpha)}_Y$ of $Y$ which has the following CDF:
+This allows to define in turn the CVaR as in \cite{rockafellar2002conditional} as the mean of the $\alpha$-tail distribution, $F^{(\alpha)}_Y$ of $Y$, which has the following CDF: